Hong Kong marks anniversary of Chinese rule with protests | DW | 01.07.2019

 Clashes with police

-Monday's pro-democracy march was due to start at Victoria Park on Hong Kong Island and end at government offices near the heart of the financial center.
+Monday's pro-democracy march was due to start in the afternoon at Victoria Park on Hong Kong Island and end at government offices near the heart of the financial center.

 The anniversary is considered a public holiday, so financial markets and most businesses are closed on this day.